harekrishnarai/Vulnerable-GHA-Exercise/40-github-actions-ctf/README.md

 **Solution:**

-Create an issue with the title `'; cat flag.txt'`.
+Create an issue with the title: `'; cat flag.txt'`

 ## Challenge 2: Secret Exfiltration